Defining routes

 What to put in routes?

-It’s generally better to use routes as entry points and not put too much UI or logic in there, besides what’s strictly needed to bootstrap the page.
+It’s generally better to use routes as entry points and not put too much UI or logic in there, besides what’s strictly needed to bootstrap the page and forward the context to components.

 Routes are kind of “magic”, in the sense that you’re not calling them yourself in your code, but the framework will use them predictably.
-Thankfully, Gracile isn’t crowding top level module exports, but just the default one.
+Thankfully, Gracile isn’t crowding top level module exports, but just the default one, with the defineRoute helper.

-While it adds a level of indentation, it avoids clashes with your module-scoped functions.
+While it adds a level of indentation (versus a top level export), it avoids clashes with your module-scoped functions.

 This is a perfectly reasonable use of ESM default exports.

-No static analysis or extraction either, meaning your functions are not in silos and won’t behave in unexpected ways due to custom pre-processing.
+No static analysis or extraction either, meaning your functions are not in silos and won’t behave in unexpected ways due to custom pre-processing, which is very common in other frameworks.

 Client-side routing